 The Editor will discuss the treatment of the topic, the length of the Article and the delivery date of the manuscript with invited author(s).
-Lead Articles will be referred in the normal manner.
+Lead Articles will be referred in the normal manner; they will be made open access on publication.

 2.4.
-Topical Reviews
+Feature Articles

-A Topical Review is a short, highly focused survey covering a relatively narrow area of current research interest.
+A Feature Article is a focused survey covering recent advances in an area of current research.
 It should not aim to be comprehensive, but a brief introduction should provide historical perspective and a brief conclusion should indicate likely future directions.
+Inclusion of relevant new results is appropriate.

-Topical Reviews will be limited to about ten journal pages (10 000 words) except in special agreed circumstances.
-Shorter reviews on rapidly evolving areas are also actively encouraged.
+Feature Articles will generally be about ten journal pages (10 000 words).
+Shorter articles on rapidly evolving areas are also actively encouraged.
 They will be commissioned by the Editor, either personally or following a formal proposal by prospective author(s).
-Topical Reviews will be refereed in the normal way.
+Feature Articles will be refereed in the normal way; they will be made open access on publication.